 Ronald Reagan, 1984 State of the Union

-Despite the end of the Cold War over two decades ago, humanity still has over 15,000 nuclear weapons.
+Despite the end of the Cold War over two decades ago, humanity still has an estimated 13,410 nuclear weapons.
 Some of these are hundreds of times more powerful than those that obliterated Hiroshima and Nagasaki, and they may be able to create a decade-long nuclear winter that could kill most people on Earth.
 Yet the superpowers plan to invest over a trillion dollars upgrading their nuclear arsenals, which many experts believe increases the risk of nuclear proliferation, nuclear terrorism, and accidental nuclear war.

 What do the experts worry about?